nielskee/draft-articles/tech-hiring-pt1.md

 ## Your Funnel's Broken

-Most organisations implement something like this model in their hiring process, in an effort to reduce the pool of candidates by different stages of screening and selection.
+Most organisations implement something like this model in their hiring process, in an effort to reduce the pool of candidates by multiple stages of screening and selection.
 Typically, each of these steps is a binary outcome for each candidate : proceed, or don't.

 ![Funnel](funnel.png)

 It's quite industrialised, and a little impersonal...but I understand what drives it.
-You might see hiring as a time-consuming business, and that it takes developers away from their "day jobs" to help with technical interviewing.
+You might see hiring as a time-consuming activity, and that it takes developers away from their "day jobs" to help with technical interviewing.
 A cost.
 An overhead.
 A burden.
-Disruptive.

 But if the thing that's preventing you from meeting your organisational goals is not having the right people, then this really